 Engineered for safety and new efficiencies

-The RFID read-range on the Juno T41 R-AEI is providing an accurate reading at up to three feet away from the train for AEI tagged rail cars—and even further away for EPC tags -- critical for worker safety.
+The RFID read-range on the Juno T41 R-AEI is providing an accurate reading at up to 3.5 meters (12 feet) away from the train for AEI tagged rail cars—and even further away for EPC tags -- critical for worker safety.

 Workers armed with the Juno T41 R-AEI can provide critical business information from remote locations, smaller rail-yards and from repair facilities.
 Connectivity capabilities – including fully cloud-capable data plan choices, Wi-Fi, and Bluetooth® - allow for instant communication between the worker on-site with the device and management requesting the information.